-On the surface, a humble Fiat 500 and a fire-breathing Dodge Challenger Hellcat have very little in common beyond the basics (four wheels, two doors, and a steering wheel).
-And yet, both are manufactured by the same group, and their infotainment system is built using the same basic technology.
-Called Uconnect, it’s found across the entire Fiat-Chrysler Automobiles (FCA) range, though each company liberally modifies it with its own graphics, menus, and functions.
+Both cars are manufactured by the same group, so their infotainment system is built using the same basic technology.
+Uconnect is found across the entire Fiat-Chrysler Automobiles (FCA) range, though it often features brand-specific displays, menus, and features.
 It’s one of the most intuitive systems on the market.

 Uconnect groups connectivity, entertainment, and navigation functions.
 It’s touchscreen-based, you don’t need to operate an awkward dial to navigate it, and it’s relatively easy to use.
-Here’s why Digital Trends consider it to be one of the best infotainment systems available.
+Here’s everything you need to know about it.

 What does Uconnect do?

-Drivers can pair their Apple- or Android-powered smartphone to their car via Uconnect.
+Drivers can pair their Apple- or Android-powered smartphone to their cars via Uconnect.
 After completing a few basic steps, they’re able to make hands-free phone calls, send text messages thanks to cloud-based voice recognition technology, and access their list of contacts.
 The navigation function, which is often offered as an extra-cost option, provides turn-by-turn directions.
 Note that Uconnect annoyingly doesn’t let the driver enter a navigation destination if the car is moving.
-We know it’s for the sake of safety, but most drivers who end up locked out of the navigation menu will pull their phone out right away, which is an even bigger distraction.
+We know it’s for the sake of safety, but guess what?
+Most drivers who end up locked out of the navigation menu will pull their phone out right away, which is an even bigger and more dangerous distraction.

 In some cars, the screen also lets users adjust the seats, change the climate control settings, and even dim the rear-view mirror.
 It’s also used to turn the 3G or 4G Wi-Fi hotspot on and off.